emorrell23/sat_scores_and_drug_use/README.md

 ## Project Feedback + Evaluation

-For all projects, students will be evaluated on a simple 3 point scale (0, 1, or 2).
+For all projects, students will be evaluated on a simple 4 point scale (0-3 inclusive).
 Instructors will use this rubric when scoring student performance on each of the core project **requirements:**

 Score | Expectations
 ----- | ------------